House approves measure targeting Biden rule allowing money managers to consider ESG in retirement investing

 The Biden rule Republicans are seeking to repeal clarifies that money managers can weigh climate change and other ESG factors when they make investment decisions.

-ESG is a broad term for attempts to invest in environmentally-conscious and otherwise ethically.
-Proponents argue this type of investing allows people to do well for themselves while also doing good for the world.
+ESG is a broad term for attempts to invest in an environmentally conscious or otherwise ethically manner.
+Proponents argue this type of investing allows people to do well for themselves while also doing good for the world, and also contend that it could mitigate some of the financial risks caused by climate change.

-But many Republicans argue that ESG investing could harm the fossil fuel industry and consideration of additional factors by money managers could come at the expense of profits.
+But many Republicans argue that ESG investing could harm the fossil fuel industry — and that consideration of additional factors by money managers could come at the expense of profits.

 The Trump administration previously imposed a rule that said money managers could only make investments based on financial considerations.

-But critics said that rule was confusing and the Biden administration’s rule says its predecessor discouraged managers’ consideration of ESG factors “even in cases where it is in the financial interest of plans to take such considerations into account.”
+But critics said that rule was confusing, and the Biden administration contends in its rule that its predecessor discouraged managers’ consideration of ESG factors “even in cases where it is in the financial interest of plans to take such considerations into account.”

 “The Trump rule, it’s extremely convoluted and just confusing,” said Andrew Behar, CEO of As You Sow, a group that seeks to use shareholder power to push action on climate and environmental issues.